kingston-csj/kingston-csj/README.md

 ### Hi,  my friends 👋
 -  👨‍💼 I’m currently working as a game developer.
--  🎉 I’m currently using Java, Go, Python, typescript and so on.
+-  🎉 I’m currently using Java, C#, Go, Python, typescript and so on.
 -  😄 I’m happy to share some game development/web development projects.
 -  💬 If you encounter any issues during use, please feel free to raise questions and discuss.